What is the Monsal Head Walk?

 And that is another reason I love this walk because there are so many little paths going off that you can explore so much further if you want too.
 Find hidden gems, get close to the local wildlife, and get a real sense of adventure.
 Yet it is so easy to follow, there are no maps required, you just keep going straight until you get to the end or at a point where you’re wanting to turn back and then just do!

 No pressure, No stress just a nice easy, walk by yourself, with your partner, friends or as a family!
+It’s the ultimate walk to do when you just need to get out and let your mind breathe.

 I really hope you enjoy this walk just as much as I do!